-LoL Worlds 2022 is right around the corner!
-With such an important title on the line, rules are going to be crucial in certain scenarios.
+Considering the stakes at hand, LoL Worlds Rules are going to be crucial in certain scenarios at LoL Worlds 2023.
 While the official ruleset is not out yet, we expect it to be similar, if not identical, to the previous year.
-But how does LoL Worlds work?

 LoL Worlds Rules and the Tournament Structure